victorberdugo1/ft_transcendence/README.md

 - **Task tracking:** GitHub Issues — one issue per feature, assigned to the responsible developer
 - **Branches:** `feat/<feature>-<login>` per feature; PRs reviewed by at least one other member before merge
 - **Meetings:** weekly sync to review progress and resolve blockers
-- **Communication:** Discord — dedicated channels per module and general coordination
+- **Communication:** Whasapp — dedicated group and general coordination

 ---